cleanmedia/cleanwall/README.md

 https://www.howtoforge.com/tutorial/debian-minimal-server/

-But we download this latest image:
+The install image is an official stable debain network install image.
+The only reason to use the non-free variation is the missing Ralink rt2870.bin driver.
+We download this latest image:

 http://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/9.3.0+nonfree/amd64/iso-cd/firmware-9.3.0-amd64-netinst.iso